SSpeights/PowerShellGuide/11-psfunctions.md

 You already wrote some code as a script file in the last chapter.
 Let's just turn this code into a function.
 You can make needed changes later.
 To do this open up your profile by entering`notepad $profile` and create a function \(we'll call it "Get-HostReport".\).
 Paste the code from the FinalInputs\_ComputerData.ps1 script including the documentation into the function:

 `function Get-HostReport
 {
-&lt; Paste Code Here including documentation &gt;
+( Paste Code Here including documentation )
 }`

 You now have a working PowerShell function that you can call from all Powershell sessions from the PowerShell command line.